 The more we delve into the world of embroidery, the more we learn about it, as we are sure you know.
 When getting the tools to embroider, the floss may seem like the most straightforward purchase.

-There is, however, more to it than colour and thickness.
+There is, however, more to it than color and thickness.
 While cotton embroidery floss is the most popular thread and a great choice, you can also go for cutwork thread, Pearl, or even Floche.

 They are usually made from the same fiber but vary in thickness, weight, and twist.
 Stranded cotton – another name for cotton floss – is a six-stranded divisible thread.